-All children looked after will receive a health assessment which is a chance for them to have a chat about their health and to check that they are as healthy as they can be.
+All Children Looked After receive a health assessment.
+This is a chance for them to have a chat about their health and to check that they are as healthy as they can be.

 What is a health assessment?

-The health assessment is an opportunity to see a doctor or nurse, and to ask any questions about health issues that are important to you, such as healthy eating, exercise, smoking, relationships and sexual health.
-At the assessment your weight and height will be measured, however you can refuse to undertake any of the tests if you feel uncomfortable.
-You can find out information about health issues to help you make decisions for yourself.
+The health assessment is your opportunity to see a doctor or nurse, and ask any health related questions that are important to you.
+For example you could ask about healthy eating, exercise, smoking, relationships and sexual health.
+At the assessment your weight and height will be measured, however you can refuse any of the tests if they make you feel uncomfortable.

 Why does it matter?